Find Trade Colleges

 Owosso, MI

-You’ll join some of the best and brightest minds around you if you attend Baker College.
-The school came in at #2 on this year’s Best Value Mechanical Engineering Associate Degree Schools in Michigan list.
-Located in the distant town of Owosso, Baker College is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Baker College.
+It ranked #2 on our 2023 Best Value Mechanical Engineering Associate Degree Schools in Michigan list.
+Located in the town of Owosso, Baker College is a private not-for-profit school with a small student population.

 The average tuition and fees for an in-state undergraduate at Baker College are $12,710 a year.